DRAWING MADE WITH BIKECAD 'PRO'

 DRAWING MADE WITH BIKECAD 'FREE'.

 For the occasional user the free version is more than adequate, with enough data and configuration options to be of immense value.
 For those who do not want to download the 'standalone version' programme onto a computer the online option is the one for you.
 There are two ways to start composing a drawing via their 'Quick start menu' or 'Design Archive', originally via a Java plugin (that you can still use but only on 'Internet Explorer'), but now by default it is set to open in any browser, simply click on the 'Open model in Bikecad' green tab and wait for it to load.

-Important note as quoted from BikeCAD: "The free version of BikeCAD takes a very long time to load.
+Important note as quoted from BikeCAD: "The free ONLINE version of BikeCAD takes a very long time to load.
 After the loading message disappears from the screen, the screen may remain blank for a couple of minutes as the app prepares to launch."
-That's valid, it does but be patient, it's well worth it.
-I have updated all my drawings to the browser version as I can't open them any longer via the Java plugin method to work anyway, in reality the Java version has effectively been superseded.
+That's valid, it does and you do have the be patient; very patient!
+I have updated all my drawings to the browser version as I couldn't get the Java plugin method to work anyway, in reality the Java version has effectively been superseded.
 Note you need to be 'signed in' (joining their site is free) to save your drawings, which you can keep private or allow others to view.